-Americans and Italians suffer under excessive licensing requirements, which make it difficult to start a small business in everything from hair braiding to plumbing.
+Americans and Italians labor under excessive licensing requirements, which make it difficult to start a business in everything from hair braiding to plumbing.
 Biden says he wants to tackle this, but many of those regulations were put in place by his own Democratic Party in an overzealous bid to protect consumers.

 America does have easy access to credit whereas Italy is one of the worst countries in the developed world to get a loan.
 Permits also take a long time, driving a considerable amount of economic activity into the informal sector.
 There is a clear case for deregulation, and it’s one everyone from the European Commission to the World Bank has made for years, but Italy doesn’t share their sense of urgency.